mtorpey/wooden-ships/2-basic.md

         notation phase in attitude A. Its movement allowance is 4.
 5. The movement allowance is the maximum number of hexes a ship may move in a movement phase.
-A ship may only move into a hex toward which its bow is pointing; i.e., a ship can\'t move sideways or backwards (exception: drift- V, 8.
+A ship may only move into a hex toward which its bow is pointing; i.e., a ship can't move sideways or backwards (exception: drift- V, 8.
 1. of Basic Game).

     (Meaningless cross-reference\...)

-    Each hex a ship\'s bow enters costs one movement factor of its allowance.
+    Each hex a ship's bow enters costs one movement factor of its allowance.
 Once a ship has used all its factors, it must stop.

 6. Movement factors may not be accumulated from one turn to another nor